Alternative exercise activities

 Ideally you should get involved in as wide a range of enjoyable exercise pursuits as possible, so that you will benefit from improving your stamina, strength, flexibility and coordination — which are the main components of fitness.
 When you’re thinking about leisure activities to do, run through the following checklist and try to choose activities that maintain and develop these components:

 - Stamina.
-Stamina is arguably the most important element of a health and fitness programme, because if your cardiovascular (CV) system — i.e. your heart and lungs — is strong then you are guarding against long-term heart problems.
+Stamina is arguably the most important element of a health and fitness program, because if your cardiovascular (CV) system — i.e. your heart and lungs — is strong then you are guarding against long-term heart problems.
 Choose activities that get you breathless, as this will mean you are getting a good CV workout.

 - Strength.
 Building all-round strength is vitally important for enabling you to carry out everyday tasks with ease and for maintaining good posture.
 Activities that exercise a wide range of muscles all around the body are best, as they will give you balanced and total body strength.